 🍽 Serving Suggestions

-Salmon cakes (aka fish cakes or salmon patties) also pair well with avocado.
+Salmon cakes (aka fish cakes, salmon burgers or salmon patties) also pair well with avocado.
 Top your burger with a few thin slices of avocado or a scoop of Quick Chunky Guacamole.
 So good!

-If you prefer to serve these as appetizers, form small patties about 1-inch in diameter.
+Want to serve these as appetizers?
+Form small patties about 1-inch in diameter.
 Preheat your air fryer to 390°F., brush the basket with oil, add the chilled patties (also brushed with a little oil on both sides) and air fry.
 The time needed to cook will depend on the size of the patties but check after 3 - 4 minutes, adding a minute or two more as needed.

 Or keep it easy with a simple green side salad!
 You'll find lots of salad recipe ideas in my Salads and Dressings category.